oven-sh/bun/CONTRIBUTING.md

 #### JavaScriptCore C API

 Do not copy from examples leveraging the JavaScriptCore C API.
-Please do use this in new code.
+Please do not use this in new code.
 We will not accept PRs that add new code that uses the JavaScriptCore C API.

 ## Testing